shadestalker/splunk-connect-for-syslog/docs/troubleshooting.md

 To help debug why the `400` errors are ocurring, it is helpful to enable an alternate destination for syslog traffic that will write the contents of the full JSON payload that is intended to be sent to Splunk via HEC.
 This destination will contain each event, repackaged as a `curl` command that can be run directly on the command line to see what the response from the HEC endpoint is.

-To do this, set
-`SC4S_DEST_GLOBAL_ALTERNATES=d_hec_debug` in the `env_file` and restart sc4s.
-When set, all data destined for Splunk will also be written to
+*  Set `SC4S_DEST_GLOBAL_ALTERNATES=d_hec_debug` in the `env_file`
+* Uncomment environment variable in :/lib/systemd/system/sc4s.service
+    ```
+    # Optional mount point for local disk archive (EWMM output) files
+    Environment="SC4S_LOCAL_ARCHIVE_MOUNT=-v /opt/sc4s/archive:/opt/syslog-ng/var/archive:z"
+    ```
+* restart sc4s
+    ```
+    sudo systemctl stop sc4s
+    sudo systemctl daemon-reload
+    sudo systemctl enable sc4s
+    sudo systemctl start sc4s
+    ```
-`/opt/sc4s/archive/debug`, and will be further categorized in subdirectories by sourcetype.
+When set, all data destined for Splunk will also be written to `/opt/sc4s/archive/debug`, and will be further categorized in subdirectories by sourcetype.
 Here are the things to check:

 * In `/opt/sc4s/archive/debug`, you will see directories for each sourcetype that sc4s has collected.
 If you recognize any that you